TimRudy/ice-chips-verilog/docs/validation-scheme.md

 The responsibility to physically handle and publish the files is built into IceChips Automation.

-- The Automation processes create the .v and the .ice files, insert a common code block, and finally publish them (with accompanying certification, by running tests against the .v file);
+- The Automation process creates the .v and the .ice files, inserts a common code block, and finally publishes them (with accompanying certification by running the tests);

 - The creation of those files is, in fact, one logical unit of work - there happen to be two artifacts coming out.

-That's the basis for the contract: The Automation handles the .ice file "essential commonality" to its counterpart, and lends repeatability and a closed-ended nature to the process of validation.
+That's the basis for the contract: The Automation controls the essential commonality and the differences between .ice file and counterpart .v file, and thus lends repeatability and a closed-ended nature to the process of validation.

 #### Statement: